Chinese Tea Region

 How to Read Fujian as a Tea Region

 Fujian is useful to study as a tea region because it connects place to cup character.
 Subtropical climate, mountainous terrain.
 Birthplace of oolong, white, and black tea.
-The teas here are not interchangeable examples of Chinese tea; they are local expressions of scented tea, black tea, oolong tea, and white tea.
+The teas here are not interchangeable examples of Chinese tea; they are local expressions of scented tea, black tea, green tea, oolong tea, and white tea.

 Regional pages are also buying guides.
 A named origin can signal climate, processing tradition, and expected price range, but it should not be treated as a guarantee by itself.
 When evaluating tea from Fujian, look for a seller who can connect the tea to a specific style, harvest, and production area rather than only using the broad regional name.